security-notes/infobyte-faraday-wiki/Installation-OSX.md

     $ pip install psycopg2

-### GTK
+#### Installing Faraday GTK dependencies

-We need a few other packages from brew before you can use the client:
+We need a few other packages from brew before we can use the client:

     $ brew install vte3
     $ brew install pygobject3 --with-python@2

-### ZSH
+#### Installing ZSH and curl

-Faraday needs [ZSH](http://www.zsh.org/) and curl to connect to the server.
-To install it run:
+Faraday needs [ZSH](http://www.zsh.org/) and _curl_ in order to be able to connect to the server.
+In order to install them, run:

     $ brew install zsh curl